 Posted on February 5, 2019 by

 Ciara was voted the winner of the Food Zone in November 2017.
 Here she writes about using her prize money to engage school students in an experiment demonstrating the spread of bacteria.
 If you’d like the chance to win funding for your own public engagement work, apply for the next I’m a Scientist, Get me out of here: imascientist.ie/scientist-apply.
 Within APC Microbiome Ireland we get the opportunity to visit schools to talk to them about the work we do and complete a couple of fun experiments.
 With this in mind I used the money to buy some equipment to run experiments when heading out to school visits.
 The theme of the newest school talk was the immune system and so I wanted to find something that would tie in to this.
 I decided to purchase a kit which demonstrates the spread of bacteria or viruses from our hands.
 This kit … Continue reading

 After every event we ask the winning scientists to write a short post to be sent to all the students who took part in the zone.
 It’s the perfect way for the scientists to reflect on the previous two weeks, thank all the students for voting for them, and talk about how they plan to use their €500 prize money.

-If you’d like the chance to win funding to develop your own public engagement ideas, apply for the next I’m a Scientist Ireland at imascientist.ie/scientist-apply
+If you’d like the chance to win funding for your own public engagement work, apply for the next I’m a Scientist, Get me out of here: imascientist.ie/scientist-apply